forseti-security/forseti-security/_docs/howto/deploy/dev-setup.md

 ## Before you begin

-To complete this quickstart, you will need:
+To complete this guide, you will need:

 - A GCP organization.
 - A GCP project (in above organization) for Forseti Security with billing enabled.